AshwinRaikar88/guess-language/README.md

 # Attempts to determine the natural language of a selection of "Unicode (utf-8) text".

+This is a python3 port of Guess Language

 Based on guesslanguage.cpp
 http://websvn.kde.org/branches/work/sonnet-refactoring/common/nlp/guesslanguage.cpp?view=markup
 by Jacob R Rideout for KDE which itself is based on